Is There a Coherent US Foreign Policy for the Middle East?

 Christopher Shays, Congressman from Connecticut (Republican), USA, argued that the overthrow of Saddam Hussein has improved the prospects for Middle East peace, despite the chaos and violence that has accompanied the occupation.
 Hussein s downfall has made it possible to remove American military forces from Saudi Arabia, eliminating a source of friction exploited by Osama bin Laden.
 These achievements, he said, shouldn t be ignored.
 Karim T. Kawar, Ambassador of the Hashemite Kingdom of Jordan to the United States of America; Global Leader for Tomorrow 2003, outlined what he called the four keys to successful political reform in the Arab world: ownership, leadership, partnership and entrepreneurship.
 Ownership, he said, will come from embracing proposals for change generated by Arab experts.
 Leadership must come from Arab leaders, since "we don t have time to wait for the grassroots."
 Partnership will come through dialogue with the United States and the other G 8 nations.
 Entrepreneurship will require Arab leaders and citizens to recognize the future benefits of reform so that they are willing to take the required risks.
 "As in any organization, change starts from the top," Kawar said.
 "And we have to get started."

 Related LinkWorld Economic Forum in Jordan

 Karim T. Kawar

 Chairman, EDAMA Initiative, Jordan; President, Kawar Group, Jordan

-1987, BSc, Management, Finance and Computer Science, Boston College.
-Entrepreneur and angel investor...
+1987, BSc in Management, Finance and Computer Science, Boston College.
+Entrepreneur and angel invest...